-- The first P is for plan: Any actions conducted by the team that includes either forecasting or planning represent the first stage of any project; the stage where nothing tangible has materialized yet.
+- The first P is for a plan: Any actions conducted by the team that includes either forecasting or planning represent the first stage of any project; the stage where nothing tangible has materialized yet.

 - The second P is for processes: the word Processes here is used to describe all activities done by the team, the project management tools used and predetermined/well-structured tasks.

 - The third P is for People: The first and most important building block of any project is its team members.
-The most essential component of any endeavor and the heart of the project.
+The most essential component of any endeavour and the heart of the project.